zurichat/zc_plugin_deadlines/frontend/README.md

 Install the VSCode [Tailwind extension](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss) to get suggestions and corrections on utility class names.

 Check the [TailwindCSS Docs](tailwindcss.com/docs) for the full utility class list.

+### React-Bootstrap

+React Bootstrap like any other component library provides ready made components for use in building app UIs.\

+#### Usage

+Import the component you want to use from the corresponding component folder.\
+`import Accordion from "react-bootstrap/Accordion"`